sriramrokkam/k8s-training/kubernetes/exercise_07_ingress.md

 ## Step 1 - init: prepare pods and services
 For this exercise you can either re-use already existing deployments, pods and services or create them from scratch.
 Please continue to use an nginx webserver as backend application.
 For the sake of resource consumption, please use `replica: 1` for new resources.

-When you create a new deployment, remember that you can generate a skeleton by right-clicking the VM desktop -> context menu "new documents" -> deployment.
-You could also try to add an [init container](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/).
-The init container should write a string like the hostname or "hello world" to and `index.html` on an emptyDir volume.
+When you create a new deployment you could also try to add an [init container](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/).
+The init container should write a string like the hostname or "hello world" to and `index.html` on an `emptyDir` volume.
 Use this volume in the nginx container as well to get a customized `index.html` page.

 The snippets below might give an idea, how to create a cache volume and pass an appropriate command to a busybox running as init container.